KooroshRZ/CTF-Writeups/TMU2021/Misc/TooMuch/index.md

 1. For every x read whole numbers, if they are greater than x ignore them.
 2. Subtract whole numbers from x and keep the results in a new list.
-3. Intersecrt the new list with the old list to see which resulsts are same
+3. Intersect the new list with the old list to see which results are same
-4. because we have redundant numbers caculate `size of the new list / 2` and thats the answer
+4. because we have redundant numbers, Caculate `size of the new list / 2` and thats the answer

 ```python
 def intersection(lst1, lst2):